jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

 - `cor`: same as `con` (e.g. corrupt, correct, correlate)
   - The form used for `com-` before the letter `r`
 - `cryo`: of or involving very low temperatures (e.g. cryostat)
-- `contra`: against or opposite (e.g. contraband, contradictory, contracept)
+- `contra`: against or opposite (e.g. contraband, contradictory, contracept, contravene)
 - `counter`: against, in opposition; in return; corresponding, (e.g. counteract, counterfeit, countermove, counterpart)
   - from Anglo-French `countre-`, French `contre-`, from Latin contra "opposite,